AFRIKA

 should be no harder for him than for another black man who wants to

-harder, because it’s an open field and the people that’s putting out the
+harder, because its an open field and the people thats putting out

 money, the record companies, the radio stations, the publishing